acli/new_clock/README.md

 between sundown and sunrise,
-it sounds chimes every 1/5 of a [night watch](doc/Night_watches.md) (0.2 proportional decimal hours) using traditional chiming patterns for night watches and according to the old Shang-era rule of one night watch equalling one decimal hour.
+it sounds chimes every 1/5 of a [night watch](doc/Night_watches.md) (0.2 proportional decimal hours) using traditional chiming patterns for night watches and according to the old rule of one night watch equalling one decimal hour.

 Certain runtime parameters can be configured through a per-user config file, currently hard-coded to be $HOME/.chimerrc